imec-int/arduinoyun-sounddetector/README.md

     opkg update
     opkg install node-socket.io

-### other modules
+### Install other Node.js modules

-Try to install other modules on your computer and then copy them to the Yun.
+Try to install other Node.js modules.
+Install them on your computer and then copy them to the Yun.
 Installing modules on can take up some time.

+### Disable the console on /dev/ttyATH0

+Linux uses the ```/dev/ttyATH0``` serial port as its main console (it displays booting data when you boot the Linux CPU).
+You have to disable it in order to use this as a communication channel between the Arduino chip and the Linux CPU.

+Open ```/etc/inittab``` and comment out the following line:

+    ttyATH0::askfirst:/bin/ash --login

+Change it to:

+    # ttyATH0::askfirst:/bin/ash --login

 ## Error fixes